Pagure/pagure/README.rst

     $ docker-compose -f dev/docker-compose.yml exec web python dev-data.py --all

-You can then login with any of the created users.
+You can then login with any of the created users, by example:
+- username: pingou
+- password: testing123

 Vagrant
 ^^^^^^^